ChristineMitchell/PANDAS_HW/README.md

 Other than the 9th grade math and reading scores for Thomas High School changing from 83.6 to nan for math and 83.7 to nan for reading, all other scores were not impacted for the Math and Reading Scores by Grade since they are calculated separately.

-#### As well, there was no impact to Scores by School Spending, Scores by School Size, or Scores by School Type.
-See below:
+As well, there was no impact to Scores by School Spending, Scores by School Size, or Scores by School Type.
+See below.

 #### Scores by School Spending:
 While there was not a change once the data was cleaned, it is important to note that we do not see an improvement in score with increased spending.
 A matter of fact, we see the opposite.
 It would be interesting to look at the budgets to see what programs the money is being put towards.